Multi-Order Monte Carlo IMEX hierarchies for uncertainty quantification in multiscale hyperbolic systems: Introduction

-In this work, we present and analyze a novel extension of the Multi-Order Monte Carlo (MOMC) methodology tailored to multiscale problems.
-The proposed MOMC framework builds a {weighted} combination of numerical solutions obtained with different discretization orders, in the spirit of multi-fidelity Monte Carlo methods \cite{peherstorfer2016,peherstorfer2018,dimarco2019,dimarco2021,iacomini2025,lin2025,Pareschi2022}.
+In this work, we present and analyze a novel extension of the Multi-Order Monte Carlo (MOMC) methodology tailored to multiscale problems which ensures asymptotic consistency in the stiff relaxation limits of the governing equations.
+We introduce AP-MOMC, the first extension of MOMC to the setting of Asymptotic-Preserving (AP) schemes for multiscale hyperbolic PDEs.
+This variant exploits the efficiency and flexibility of Implicit–Explicit (IMEX) Runge–Kutta methods \cite{IMEXbook,Pareschi2005}, enabling simulations of hyperbolic systems with uncertain inputs while retaining asymptotic consistency and avoiding the drawbacks of intrusive techniques.
+In this framework, following a bi-fidelity approach, the physical scalings and asymptotic limits of the model can be systematically incorporated as additional variance-reduction levels, thereby enriching the MOMC hierarchy and further improving efficiency.
+The proposed MOMC framework builds a {weighted} combination of numerical solutions obtained with different discretization orders, in the spirit of multi-fidelity Monte Carlo methods \cite{geraci2015,peherstorfer2016,peherstorfer2018,dimarco2019,dimarco2021,pareschi2022,iacomini2025,lin2025}, that are proven to be asymptotic preserving.
 Unlike MLMC, which requires nested meshes and a telescopic structure, MOMC admits arbitrary discretizations, making it particularly effective for complex geometries.
 The MOMC estimator can also be interpreted as a generalized control variate strategy, with weights chosen to minimize variance.
-We further introduce AP-MOMC, the first extension of MOMC to the setting of Asymptotic-Preserving (AP) schemes for multiscale hyperbolic PDEs.
-This variant exploits the efficiency and flexibility of Implicit–Explicit (IMEX) Runge–Kutta methods \cite{IMEXbook, Pareschi2005}, enabling simulations of hyperbolic systems with uncertain inputs while retaining asymptotic consistency and avoiding the drawbacks of intrusive techniques.
-In this framework, following a bi-fidelity approach, the physical scalings and asymptotic limits of the model can be systematically incorporated as additional variance-reduction levels, thereby enriching the MOMC hierarchy and further improving efficiency.

 The rest of this paper is structured as follows.
 Section 2 introduces the general problem setting and presents motivating examples.
 Section 3 defines the MOMC estimators and the extension to the AP and bi-fidelity setting.
 In Section 4 the statistical properties of the method are analyzed.
 Numerical results are reported in Section 5, and conclusions are drawn in Section 6.